deliveryhero/serverless-aws-documentation/README.md

 ### Deploy the documenatation

 To deploy the models you described above you just need to use `serverless deploy` as you are used to.

-If you've defined `requestHeaders` in your documentation this will add those request headers to the CloudFormation being deployed.
+If you've defined `requestHeaders` in your documentation this will add those request headers to the CloudFormation being deployed, if you haven't already defined those request parameters yourself.
 If you don't want this, add the option `--doc-safe-mode` when deploying.
-If you use that option you need to define the request headers manually for them to be included in the documentation, e.g.
+If you use that option you need to define the request parameters manually to  have them included in the documentation, e.g.

 ```YAML
 ApiGatewayMethod{normalizedPath}{normalizedMethod}: